ilkeraslan/learnpi/README.md

 ./learnpi example.learnpi
 ```

 Each `learnpi` file should end with an EOL (end of line) in order to be executed.
-If you have 2 consecutive EOL in your file, the program will throw an error.

 Learnpi uses EOL to recognize each statement or expression.
 The following is considered a valid `learnpi` program:
 ```
 x = 2
 y = x + 4